 Similar resistance was encountered trying to disseminate improved japonica rice varieties bred at the International Rice Research Institute (IRRI) in the Philippines, which were increased locally by the West African Rice Development Association (WARDA).
 The IRRI varieties grew beautifully with fertilizer and controlled irrigation but they lacked the fluffy texture and sweet flavor of native Mende upland “red” rice (Oryza glabberima) produced under traditional slash and burn cultivation (Figure 5).
 Swamp rice was a tough sell to slash and burn farmers, as were environment controls like irrigation, seedling nurseries, and line-planting with sticks and string.
 Of course, fertilizer was out of the question for most farmers, so it was natural for them to favor the native rice varieties that were better adapted to Sierra Leone’s acid, infertile upland soils, in spite of the generally low grain yield.
 But why did agronomists ignore upland rice?
 Breeding programs for upland rice did not exist in Sierra Leone, nor did initiatives aimed at finding ways to stabilize upland production systems2.
 The answer lay in the swamps, and the battle cry was “develop them!”.

 What does this say about the African peasant farmer’s capacity for change?
 Henk Mutsaers confesses that he’s had second thoughts about the idea of re-wiring the traditional peasant-farmer for the future.
 Commercial, market-centered farming in Africa may take a completely different mindset that can only be gestated de novo rather than inoculated through participatory rural appraisal and training and visit confabs.
 Indeed, there are signs of a new entrepreneurial vanguard in the ascendant peri-urban farming movement, taking its lead from a sophisticated reading of urban markets and demographics (a global phenomenon, actually).
 Curiously, Mutsaers is silent about the ever-spreading Chinese footprint in Africa, in progress now for well over a decade and bound to deeply impact African agriculture and markets.
 Of course the Chinese are certainly not the only players in the global land grab; perusal of the Oakland Institute’s Understanding Land Investment Deals in Africa indicates a diverse mix of public and private stakeholders.
 In the event, the verdict is still out on the transglobal farming model.
 If carefully implemented and managed, it is plausible that vertically integrated, “international” farming may contribute to the long-awaited green revolution in Africa.
 On the other hand, I don’t see why farmers must conform to any particular mold.
 Why can’t African farmers be traditional and market-centered, or a mixture of both?
-After all, there are greater extremes coexisting in the industrialized West: artisan modes of production e.g. organic and specialty micro-farms in the shadow of industrial mega-farms in the Midwestern USA.
+After all, there are greater extremes coexisting in the industrialized West: artisan modes of production e.g. organic and specialty farm-to-table operations in the shadow of industrial mega-farms in the Midwestern USA.
 I think there’s room for everyone’s persuasion.

 Returning to the subject of technology transfer, the failure of farming systems research (FSR) and other donor-inspired fads in Africa gives one pause to contemplate the legacy of foreign intervention in agricultural production systems.
 Africa is rife with monuments bearing witness to well-intentioned but ultimately botched attempts to reshape African agriculture along modern lines (Figure 6).